You can contact the Mortgage Arrears Information Helpline on 0761 07 4050

 Losing your home

 Whether you are renting from a private landlord, a local authority or a housing association, they can evict you if you fall behind with the rent, provided they follow the correct procedure.
 This is usually their very last resort.
+Private landlords must comply with the rules set down in the Residential Tenancies Act 2004, which include giving proper notice.
+Social landlords, such as local authorities and housing associations, have different procedures.
 Here we describe what to do if you lose your home.